Here’s what I've discovered about the history of the United Airlines Collector Series

 Starting in January of 1974, the lithographs (prints) were provided to frequent flyers on a regular

-basis for many years.
+basis (bi-monthly I believe) for many years.
 Initially, the prints were sent to Million Mile Club members.
 Later, the prints were offered to members of

 Executive Air Travel Program (EATP), supposedly the